 You know how to make God laugh, right?
 Tell him your plans.

-According to your bulletin insert, this is the Third Sunday of Easter.
+Welcome to the Third Sunday of Easter.
 I think it ought to be called “Saints Peter and Paul Sunday,” for the conversion of St. Paul and the redemption of St. Peter.
 Both were good men, with strong personalities, and yet, they were also different in so many ways.
 One was a fisherman, the other a “doctor of the law.”
 Both were honorable, with strongly held beliefs about how they should live, and plans for what they wanted to do with their lives.
 But God had other plans—plans for the redemption of the world—and both Peter and Paul were destined to help play a part in that.

 Simon Peter features prominently in all of the Gospel accounts of Jesus’ life and ministry.
-He was a leader and an example setter… sometimes for the good, and sometimes by demonstrating what not to do or say… by “taking one for the team,” if you will.
-He was one of the first to be called as an Apostle, and the first to confess Jesus as Messiah.
-With John, Peter was present for the Transfiguration of our Lord, and at many other pivotal moments of Jesus’ ministry.
+He was a leader and an example-setter… sometimes for the good, and sometimes by demonstrating what not to do or say… by “taking one for the team,” if you will.
+He was one of the first to be called as an Apostle, and the first to confess Jesus as Messiah (Luke 9:20).
+With John, Peter was present for the Transfiguration of our Lord (Luke 9:28-36), and at many other pivotal moments of Jesus’ ministry.
 And Peter was brash.
 Sometimes he said things and did things without really thinking them through.
-He almost walked on water once.
+He almost walked on water once (Matthew 14:22-33).
 The Gospels are full of references to things Peter said and did, some of which probably caused Jesus to roll his eyes.
 And on those occasions when Jesus called out his disciples for their lack of faith, Peter was usually one of the main culprits.
-And yet Jesus loved him… and named him “the rock” upon which the church would be built.
+And yet Jesus loved him… and named him “the rock” upon which the church would be built (Matthew 16:18).
 For all Peter’s faults, scholars often refer to him as “chief” among the apostles.

 Who wouldn’t want to be part of that?